YosysHQ/yosys/docs/source/using_yosys/more_scripting/opt_passes.rst

 ``fsm_`` passes operate on these ``$fsm`` cells.
 The fsm_map call finally replaces the ``$fsm`` cells with RTL cells.

 Note that these optimizations operate on an RTL netlist.
-I.e. the ``fsm`` pass should be executed after the proc pass has transformed all ``RTLIL::Process`` objects to RTL cells.
+I.e. the :cmd:ref:`fsm` pass should be executed after the proc pass has transformed all ``RTLIL::Process`` objects to RTL cells.

 The algorithms used for FSM detection and extraction are influenced by a more general reported technique :cite:p:`fsmextract`.